mmore500/frontiers-2021/review/reviewer-2-evaluation.md

  Cells accrue resource via a cooperative resource-collection process.
 ```

 > 97: Is this an explict modelling choice?
-Could you please motivate it?
+> Could you please motivate it?
 > I understand that physical realism is not the point here, it would just be useful to briefly explain why the circular layout is selected for.
 > After all, resource aquisition through surface (on a 2D space that would be the perimeter) should increase with a concave layout.

+The benefit of a circular layout is an arbitrary artifact of the size-sensing algorithm we used.
+We have clarified this in the manuscript.

 ```diff
 --- a/tex/body/methods.tex